South Bromley, Tower Hamlets

 A little-used name (although still recognised by older residents) for the south-eastern part of Bromley-by-Bow, which has been sliced and diced by communications improvements over three centuries

-Following extensive wartime damage Poplar council began work on its Abbott estate in 1947 and from the 1950s to the 1970s the London County Council and its Greater London successor showered South Bromley with more flats.
-Many of the early estates have since been rebuilt on a less impersonal scale, although some were highly regarded in their time.
+Following extensive wartime damage Poplar council began work on its Abbott estate in 1947 and from the 1950s to the 1970s the London County Council and its Greater London successor showered South Bromley with more block of flats – many of which have since been demolished.

 The most notable block is Ernő Goldfinger’s 26-storey Balfron Tower of 1967, the first public housing project by the architect whom Ian Fleming so disliked that he gave his name to a Bond villain.

 The Northern Approach Road leading to the Blackwall Tunnel split South Bromley down the middle in the 1960s.
 The eastern part of South Bromley was further isolated by the construction of office blocks on the other side of the East India Dock Road in the 1990s.

 Leaside Regeneration bought and renovated Bromley Hall in 2001 and its rooms were leased as offices, as part of Leaside business centre.
 The non-historic parts of the business centre are planned for redevelopment by Poplar HARCA as housing.
 Assuming the plan proceeds, Bromley Hall and the grade II-listed Poplar Library (1904) will be linked by a new commercial building.